 - 200 mg vitamin B Complex

-- 4 teaspoons Psyllium Husk Powder (optional)
+- Four teaspoons Psyllium Husk Powder (optional)

-- 1 ½ teaspoon Lite Iodized Salt
+- 1 ½ teaspoons Lite Iodized Salt

 Directions